richkoblah/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display content of two files
+display the last ten lines of a file